45 Pupil Premium Strategies For Cost Effective Impact In Primary Schools 2024

 Progress: 4+ months

 Phonics is the teaching of reading which develops learners’ phonetic awareness.
 It aims to teach learners the relationship between sounds (phonemes) and the spelling patterns of letters (graphemes) which represent them.
-Children are taught to read by segmenting and then blending words.
+Children learn to read by segmenting and then blending words.

-Phonics teaching needs to be considered within the context of all aspects of reading, including vocabulary, comprehension and spelling.
+Conside phonics teaching in all aspects of reading, including vocabulary, comprehension and spelling.

 11) Outdoor adventure learning